tinkernels/doh-relay/README.md

         If dns53 service relays DNS queries to upstream endpoints using dns53 protocol.
   -dns53-upstream-json
         If dns53 service relays DNS queries to upstream endpoints transfer with json format.
+  -dns53-use-client-ip
+        If dns53 service use client ip as ECS.
   -doh
         Enable DoH relay service.
   -doh-2nd-ecs-ip string